 Where staff has recommended that erosion control works be carried out to benefit private property, the benefiting landowners are subject to the execution of a binding erosion control agreement which requires the benefiting landowner(s) to contribute to the cost of the project in accordance with current TRCA policy.
 This policy originates from a staff report brought forward to TRCA’s former Flood Control and Water Control Advisory Board in 1981.
 This operational criteria was adopted as policy by the Authority by Resolution #71/81 on October 9, 1981.

 The current Private Landowner Contribution for Erosion Control Works Policy (revised January 27, 2017) can be found here:

 How TRCA’s Erosion Management Program Can Help Landowners

 TRCA’s extensive experience identifying and remediating erosion and stability hazards has established us as leaders in erosion hazard management.
-We are always happy to meet with property owners who live in our jurisdiction, to discuss their stability concerns, and share smart landscaping strategies that can help improve the resiliency of their property against flooding and erosion.
+We are always happy to meet with property owners who live in our jurisdiction to discuss their stability concerns.
+TRCA staff are knowledgeable and can help share smart landscaping strategies that can help safeguard property against flooding and erosion.